How to become a nurse

 University

-You may be able to join the second year of a nursing degree if you already have a degree in:
+You might be able to join the second year of a nursing degree if you already have a degree in:

 - a health-related subject